KenKundert/emborg/doc/examples.rst

 In this case we are assuming that *backups* (used in *repository*) is an entry in your SSH config file that points to the server that stores your repository.
-To be able to run this configuration autonomously from cront, *backups* must be configured to use a private key that does not have a passphrase.
+To be able to run this configuration autonomously from cron, *backups* must be configured to use a private key that does not have a passphrase.

 And here is the contents of the *root* configuration file: /root/.config/emborg/root::